Assisted Living in CHARLOTTESVILLE, VA

 Mountainside Senior Living

-While looking for assisted retirement living in Crozet, Virginia, you will likely find Mountainside Senior Living, located at 1220 Crozet Avenue in the 22932 zip code area in Albemarle County.
-Mountainside Senior Living provides help to elderly adults living in Crozet who need help with bathing and showering, putting on clothes, functional mobility, self-feeding, personal hygiene and using the bathroom.
-Mountainside Senior Living includes amenities like: a beauty shop, unique service plans and licensed staff nurse.
+While looking for assisted retirement living in Crozet, Virginia, you will likely find Mountainside Senior Living, situated at 1220 Crozet Avenue in the 22932 zip code area in Albemarle County.
+Mountainside Senior Living provides help to 55 and older adults living in Crozet who are searching for help with bathing and showering, putting on clothes, transferring, self-feeding, personal hygiene and using the bathroom.
+Mountainside Senior Living includes amenities like: community kitchen, on-site dietitian and licensed staff nurse.

 The Lodge At Old Trail

-The Lodge At Old Trail is an affordable assisted living home located in Crozet, Virginia.
-It has a total of 166 assisted living apartments.
+The Lodge At Old Trail is an affordable assisted senior living facility situated at Crozet, Virginia.
+It has a total of 166 assisted living units.
 The Lodge At Old Trail can be found at 330 Claremont Lane, in the 22932 zip code area.
-It assists retirees living in Albemarle County with ADLs such as manual feeding and dressing.
-Some amenities you can find at The Lodge At Old Trail include a theatre room, medication assistance and on-call licensed nurse.
+It assists 55 and older adults living in Albemarle County with ADLs that include mealtime assistance and assistance with incontinence problems.
+A few of the amenities you can find at The Lodge At Old Trail include a theater, personal laundry and incontinence management.

 Assisted living facilities in other parts of Virginia